Photon transport and blockade based on non-Markovian interactions between a microring resonator and waveguide: Photon transport evaluated by the scattering matrix

 Then the second order correlation function $g_{\rm out}^{(2)}(0)$ for two-photon transport can be derived according to the scattering matrix as

 and the photon blockade occurs due to the cancellation by $T\left(\omega_1,\omega_2 \right)$ upon $t_{\omega_1}t_{\omega_2}$~\cite{wang2022few}, resulting in $g_{\rm out}^{(2)}(0)<1$.

 As compared in Fig.~\ref{fig:g2Scatter}, the occurrence of photon blockade is influenced by the coupling strength between the resonator and waveguide, the frequencies of two input photons, and the non-Markovian interaction evaluated by the length of the waveguide $L$ between two coupled points.
-For example, the comparison between Figs.~\ref{fig:g2Scatter}(a,c) for two uncorrelated input photons shows that the values of $g_1$ and $g_2$ can influence the occurrence of photon blockade.
+For example, the comparison between Figs.~\ref{fig:g2Scatter}(a,c) for two input photons shows that the values of $g_1$ and $g_2$ can influence the occurrence of photon blockade.
 Due to the format of scattering matrix in the second line of Eq.~(\ref{con:TwoPhotonMatrixResultGeneral}), we take $\omega_1 + \omega_2 = 2\omega_a$ in the simulations of Figs.~\ref{fig:g2Scatter}(b,d).
-For the correlated input photons, the second order correlation functions of the output field can be influenced by both $L$ and the frequency of each input photon.
-The simulations in Fig.~\ref{fig:g2Scatter}(d) also show that, the diverse between $g_1$ and $g_2$ can induce blockade effect when the frequencies of two input correlated photons are different.
+In this setting, the second order correlation functions of the output field can be influenced by both $L$ and the frequency of each input photon.
+The simulations in Fig.~\ref{fig:g2Scatter}(d) also show that, the diverse between $g_1$ and $g_2$ can induce blockade effect when the frequencies of two input photons are different.